kayoyin/Prodigy/README.md

 Now, the last thing to do is translate the output of the neural network (.csv) into an audiofile (.mid).
 The backscript automatically loads the output file and saves the audio file as *final.mid* in the main folder of the repository.
 Run the following commands to execute this:

+    $> cd ..
     $> chmod +x backscript
     $> ./backscript

-If the user is experiencing any trouble playing the midi file on their machine, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3.
+If the user is experiencing any trouble playing the midi file on their machine, [this website](https://www.onlineconverter.com/midi-to-mp3) can be used to convert to mp3.

 Below is further explination on how the translating scripts work.